Chapter 20

 - Fraud proofs enable compact evidence of consensus violations, but depend on data availability and provide negative assurance (absence of alerts) rather than the positive assurance of full validation.

-- The best architecture depends on your specific privacy, security, and resource requirements—there is no one-size-fits-all solution.
+- The appropriate architecture depends on the user's privacy, security, and resource requirements: there is no one-size-fits-all solution.